robyvandamme/dotadr/README.md

 ### Changing the Template

-If you want to change the template or use a different template it's probably best to keep the title and the header section more or less intact to avoid unexpected behavior.
+If you want to change the template it's probably best to keep the header section (Status and Date) more or less intact to prevent incompatibility in the future.
 You can choose to not include a variable, in that case it is simply ignored.

+### Superseding a Decision Record (TBD)

 In order for the superseding functionality to work you will need to keep the `"* Status: xxxx"` section in the template more or less intact.
 See below for more information.
 (TBD)

-### Superseding a Decision Record (TBD)

 ```shell
 dotnet dotadr add "Superseding decision record" -s 001 or -s 1